alexshnup/gomobilemodbus/Readme.md

 - Simplified Modbus RTU/ASCII interaction with customizable parameters.
 - Integration with the well-established github.com/goburrow/modbus package.
 - Use of github.com/shopspring/decimal for precise decimal operations.
-- Centralized error handling for better debugging and stability.

 ## Dependencies:
 - github.com/goburrow/modbus: For core Modbus functionality.